University of Exeter Special Collections

 Pinned

-The collections are available for everyone to access for research or enjoyment in our Reading Room!
+Our collections of archives, maps and rare books are available for everyone to access for research, interest or enjoyment in the Reading Room!

 When visiting us, please: